-- (1).
-Fill in 0 for the issuer. - (2).
-Investee companies are numbered in sequence in each company type starting numerically from 1.

-Note 2: There are 7 types of relations between the endorsement guarantor and the borrower as follows; simply mark the type:
+- (1) Fill in 0 for the issuer. - (2) Investee companies are numbered in sequence in each company type starting numerically from 1. - Note 2: There are 7 types of relations between the endorsement guarantor and the endorsement guaranteed as follows; simply mark the type: - (1).

-- (1).
 A company with business relations. - (2).
 A company with more than 50% of its voting shares is directly or indirectly held by the company. - (3).
 A company directly or indirectly holding more than 50% of the voting shares of the company. - (4).
 A company with more than 90% of its voting shares is directly or indirectly held by the company. - (5).
-A company with mutual guarantees in accordance with the contract which is in the same industry or a joint constructor to contract the project. - (6).
+A company with mutual guarantees in accordance with the contract in the same industry or a joint constructor to contract the project. - (6).
 A company that has been endorsed/guaranteed by all the contributing shareholders in accordance with their shareholding ratios due to a joint investment relationship. - (7).
-Joint and several guarantees for the performance of a contract for the sale of pre-sold houses among companies in the same industry in accordance with the provisions of the Consumer Protection Act.

-Note 3: The total amount of external endorsements/guarantees shall not exceed 100% of the Company's net value, and the limit of endorsements/guarantees for a single enterprise shall not exceed 50% of the Company's net worth.

-The total amount of endorsements/guarantees by the Company and its subsidiaries to others shall not exceed 100% of the Company's net value; the total amount of endorsements/guarantees by the Company and its subsidiaries to a single enterprise shall not exceed 50% of the Company's net worth.

-The total amount of endorsements/guarantees provided by the Company to a foreign subsidiary that the Company, directly and indirectly, holds 100% of its voting shares shall not exceed 50% of the parent company's net worth, and the limit for an individual entity shall not exceed 20% of the parent company's net worth.

-- Note 4: The maximum balance of endorsements/guarantees for others in the current year. - Note 5: The amount approved by the Board of Directors' meeting shall be filled in.
-However, if the Board of Directors' meeting authorizes the chairman of the board to decide in accordance with subparagraph 8, Article 12 of the Regulations Governing Loaning of Funds and Making of Endorsements/ Guarantees by Public Companies, it refers to the amount decided by the chairman of the board. - Note 6: The actual amount of the Company's disbursement within the range of using the balance of the endorsements/guarantees shall be disclosed. - Note 7:Y is required only for an endorsement/guarantee of a listed parent company to a subsidiary, an endorsement/guarantee of a subsidiary to a listed parent company, and an endorsement/guarantee to entities in Mainland China.
+Joint and several guarantees for the performance of a contract for the sale of pre-sold houses among companies in the same industry in accordance with the provisions of the Consumer Protection Act. - Note 3: The sum of endorsements and guarantees granted by the Company to external parties are capped at 100% of the Company's net worth overall, and 50% of the Company's net worth per endorsed/guaranteed party; the sum of endorsements and guarantees granted by the Company and subsidiaries to external parties are capped at 100% of the Company's net worth per endorsed/guaranteed party.
+The total amount of endorsements/guarantees provided by the Company to a foreign subsidiary that the Company, directly and indirectly, holds 100% of its voting shares shall not exceed 50% of the parent company's net worth, and the limit for an individual entity shall not exceed 20% of the parent company's net worth. - Note 4: The maximum balance of endorsements/guarantees for others in the current year. - Note 5: The amount approved by the board of directors' meeting shall be filled in.
+However, if the board of directors' meeting authorizes the chairman of the board to decide in accordance with paragraph 8, Article 12 of the Regulations Governing Loaning of Funds and Making of Endorsements/ Guarantees by Public Companies, it refers to the amount decided by the chairman of the board. - Note 6: The actual amount of the company's disbursement within the range of using the balance of the endorsements/guarantees shall be entered. - Note 7: Y is required only for an endorsement/guarantee of a listed parent company to a subsidiary, an endorsement/guarantee of a subsidiary to a listed parent company, and an endorsement/guarantee to mainland China.

-Marketable securities held at period end (excluding investment in subsidiaries, associates and jointly controlled entities).
+Pan-International Industrial Corp. and Subsidiaries Marketable securities held at period end (excluding investment in subsidiaries, associates and jointly controlled entities).
+March 31, 2023